• Skip to main content

 I’ve now been running consistently for about a year and a half, and I STILL struggle with confidence due to my setbacks.
 I am hypervigilant about injuries.
 I still notice some of the areas that had previously been injured, and I am constantly trying to balance knowing how much discomfort is ok to push through with when to stop.

 Some of the things that have helped me are what I listed above.
 I know that my core and glutes are my weak areas, so I really focus on doing prehab exercises at least a few times a weak.
 I keep track of any niggles or discomfort I have to make sure it goes away after a day or two.
-My return to running postpartum was VERY slow.
-And now 2020 has thrown a wrench in any of my long-term goals, so I have just been focusing on short-term ones for now.
+My return to running postpartum was very slow and I worked with a PT for guidance and support.

 It can be really tricky to navigate a return to running after a setback.
 Just remember that every setback is a set up for a comeback.